 8, The Uncanny Valley, Exhibition catalogue, EAU&GAZ, 2019

-The Air series open up an exploration of a particular space of knowledge, in which the apparent objectivity of data and informations is constantly negotiated with the instability of human habits and environments.
+The Air series opens up an exploration of a particular space of knowledge, in which the apparent objectivity of data and information is constantly negotiated with the instability of human habits and environments.

-Air oscillates between a subtle presence and a global representation, calling us to experience the volatility of written knowledge when merged to the different ideas of freedom that lay in our interpretations of living.
+Air oscillates between subtle presence and a global representation, calling on us to experience the volatility of written knowledge when merged with the various ideas of freedom that lie within our interpretations of living.

-In 2008 the European Parliament produced a reference text to monitor air quality.
-I decided to approach this document as if it were a song, instead of reading it I started to sing it repeatedly on blues bases.
-I am interested in the rhythm of information, the possibility of a regulation to imprint it in an emotional substrate.
+In 2008, the European Parliament produced a reference text to monitor air quality.
+I decided to approach this document as if it were a song; instead of reading it, I started to sing it repeatedly on blues bases.
+I am interested in the rhythm of information, the possibility of a regulation being imprinted in an emotional substrate.

-Emphasis was placed on the importance of public information on air quality and on make the data public.
-I asked for these data, I wondered if through them I could witness a form of expression of reality.
-I decided to use this raw material and turn it into a visualization to bring out an air score.
+Emphasis was placed on the importance of public information on air quality and on making the data public.
+I asked for these data, wondering whether through them I could witness some form of expression of reality.
+I decided to use this raw material and turn it into a visualisation so as to bring out an air score.

-The works of the Air series are prints on particular perforated papers.
-A seven colors system is available on the length and height of the surface, introducing a flow of information.
-It is a representation of the values of the main potentially harmful substances present in the air, recorded by the municipality of Milan in the last ten years.
+The works in the Air series are prints on special perforated papers.
+A seven-colour system is available on the length and height of the surface, introducing a flow of information.
+It is a representation of the values of the main potentially harmful substances present in the air, recorded by the Municipality of Milan over the last ten years.

-A substance is associated with each color (PM 10, black; PM 2.5, light blue; Nitrogen dioxide, red; Sulphur dioxide, light grey; Benzene, green; Carbon monoxide, yellow; Ozone, dark blue).
-Time flows from left to right, one millimeter corresponds to one day.
-The paper is sectioned vertically by five intervals and the value of each substance is placed in one of the five registers according to its average value on a certain day.
-The highest band marks a good value, the lower one marks a bad value.
-The choice of the substances and their division into five bands follows the indications on air evaluation standardized by the Directive 2008/50/EC of the European Parliament and of the Council held on 21 May 2008.
+A different substance is associated with each colour (PM 10, black; PM 2.5, light blue; nitrogen dioxide, red; sulphur dioxide, light grey; benzene, green; carbon monoxide, yellow; ozone, dark blue).
+Time flows from left to right, one millimetre corresponding to one day.
+The paper is sectioned vertically by five intervals, and the value of each substance is placed in one of the five registers according to its average value on a certain day.
+The highest band marks a good value, the lowest one a bad value.
+The choice of the substances and their division into five bands follows the guidelines on air assessment standardised by Directive 2008/50/EC of the European Parliament and of the Council held on 21 May 2008.
 It also refers on how Arpa Lombardia, where the data come from, determines and communicates the five intervals.

 Increasing the Wind Pressure, solo exhibition, A+B gallery, Brescia, IT